 Carers help with daily needs and activities that people in need might find difficult or impossible to do alone, like feeding, bathing, dressing, toileting, lifting and moving and administering medications.
 Some people in need of care benefit from less support as they like to live fairly independent, but they may need someone to keep an eye on them, or help them with tasks like banking, transport, shopping and housework.
 In terms of the different types of carers, there are unpaid carers who might be a partner, family member, friend or neighbour who cares for the person in need, volunteer carers who are provided by some charities and non-profit organisations, then there are professional carers who are professionally trained and routinely monitored under stringent medical guidelines, and that is what we provide here at Secure Healthcare Solutions.

-If you are a carer you can have a council assessment to see what help might be available to help make your life easier.
+The NHS explains that if you are a carer you can have a council assessment to see what help might be available to help make your life easier.
 The results of the assessment might recommend things like someone to take over caring so you can take a break, a gym membership and exercise classes to relieve stress, help with taxi fares if you don't drive and putting you in touch with local support groups so you have people to talk to.
 A carer's assessment is free and anyone over 18 can ask for one.
 To get a carer’s assessment you need to contact adult social services at your local council and ask for a carer's assessment.

 If money is an issue, your council might be able to help with the costs.
 You might need a financial assessment and this can be arranged for you after the carer’s assessment.
 You might also qualify for benefits that can help with costs.
 This can include Carer's Allowance if you look after someone for more than 35 hours a week, Carer's Credit, Carer Premium or Disability Living Allowance for children.
 If you're told you don't qualify for help and support, your council should give you free advice about where you can get help in your community.
 Ask if this doesn't happen.